 7 Ways to Manage Stress and Anxiety as an Entrepreneur

-Laugh – It may sound cliche, but sometimes laughter really is the best medicine.
+It may sound cliche, but sometimes laughter really is the best medicine.
 Laughter triggers the release of endorphins that help your body to recover from the damage of stress.
 Take a moment to watch a funny YouTube video or one of your favorite comedy TV shows to reduce feelings of anxiety.
-Caleb and I recently recorded a House Fur Happy Hour podcast episode about Seinfeld and how it related to us not taking life to seriously.
+Caleb and I recently recorded a House Fur Happy Hour podcast episode about Seinfeld and how it related to us not taking life too seriously.

-Track and Remove Stressors – It’s important to take note of what, specifically, adds stress to your life.
-With a list in hand, you can work through which of these factors can be removed from your workspace or life.
-Once some stressors are removed, you can take inventory again and see if the removal has helped to make you feel better.
+It’s essential to take note of what, precisely, adds stress to your life.
+With a list, you can work through which factors can be removed from your workspace or life.
+Once some stressors are removed, you can retake inventory and see if the removal has helped to make you feel better.

 Caffeine and stress both lead to higher levels of cortisol, meaning they may affect your body in the same way.
 If you’re feeling specifically stressed, take care to avoid caffeine if possible, as it may amplify what you’re already feeling, leaving you more stressed than before.

 Though stress often comes from time mismanagement, it’s vital to make time for a whole night’s sleep.
 Heavy sleep will ensure you wake up feeling more rested to take on the day’s stressors without a blast of caffeine every couple of hours.
 I diffuse essential oils at night – my current favorite is Lucid.
 I find it works best when I diffuse it all night to help me unwind and put me in a deep sleep.

 You may find one of the methods more effective for you specifically, so try different ways of managing your stress and experiment to find what works best for you.
 I have tried incorporating all of these into my daily life and have found significant success in reducing my stress levels.